rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/35_tooling_and_debugging/358_metric_visualization.md

 tags:
     - Deep Dive
 ---
-Monitoring metrics is important as it enables you to utilize, manage, and optimize resource usage.
+Monitoring metrics is important as it helps you understand resource usage in your devices.
 You can now visualize the following resource metrics in the rapyuta.io console:
   * CPU Usage - Displays the percentage of the CPU used.
   * Memory Usage - Displays the total memory being used.
   * Disk Usage - Displays the total disk space being used.